Interested in other sustainable and ethical products? Read our list of top products here.

-It was like blocking a dam – only to find that I’d just diverted the flood to the village down the road.
+It was like blocking a dam – only to find that I’d flooded the village down the road.

 Of course, this is far from ideal and definitely made me rethink whether aggressively blocking my armpits with super strength antiperspirant was healthy.
-Surely I should just let the armpits do their job?
+Surely I should just let my armpits do their job?

 Now, I spent a long time researching these claims, particularly as I noticed that Nuud deodorant advertise that their product is aluminium and chemical free.
 Why advertise this, if it’s not considered a negative ingredient?